|

 our complex problems will require complex and expensive solutions.
 And besides, if the solution was so simple

-naturally expect complex solutions to take a long time (and management
+expect complex solutions to take a long time (and management consultants to

 down your budget into hours spent on this and hours spend on that.”
 We should really be asking how quickly –

-for instance of the time required for business process reengineering (BPR) –
+instance of the time required for business process reengineering (BPR) – and

-and did it work?
-Or the time required
+did it work?
+Or the time required for

-for a complete activity based costing analysis (ABC) – it cost an arm and a
+a complete activity based costing analysis (ABC) – it cost an arm and a leg

 required implementing total quality management (TQM) or total productive